There has been commentary advocating the increased use of hidden cameras in the aged care industry.

 In accordance with a commitment to best practice, providers should as always, encourage families and residents to raise any concerns and complaints and actively work to address these.
 Ultimately, fostering a culture of trust and transparency will be the best way of mitigating the risk families will resort to covert tactics that may infringe the rights of residents and staff.

-If you require any assistance in this area, or any other aged care matter, please contact Anita Courtney, Victor Harcourt or Riaza Rigby.
+If you require any assistance in this area, or any other aged care matter, please contact Anita Courtney or Victor Harcourt.

 If you'd like to stay up to date with Russell Kennedy's insights, please sign up here.